kdruken/nci-checker/README.md

 	--dir 		Specifiy before directory to check entire contents --np 		Specifiy the number of python multiprocesses to use (default np = 8)
-	--log 		Save detailed output
-	--brief 	Save brief summary output
+	--nf		Number (or 'all') of files to check (default = 1) --log 		Save detailed output including the CF information (default output is a brief summary)
-	--debug		Do not delete the tmp files for debugging
+	--debug		Keep tmp files for debugging